B.Sc. Applied Computer Science

 Building upon fundamentals courses, focus areas in applied computer science can be selected.
 Possible focus areas are cognitive systems, cultural computing, media informatics, human-computer interaction and smart environments.
 In computer science, modules in theoretical informatics, communications systems, distributed and mobile systems, software technology and programming languages as well as privacy and security belong to the study program.

-The Degree Programme at a glance
+The Degree Programme at a Glance

 Final Examination | Bachelor's Examination (accompanying the programme) |